galnnt/league-match-time-analysis/README.md

 Due to his kit, K'Sante appeared frequently in professional play as a great frontliner.
 Given the style of play in the professional scene of centering around the bottom lane, it may be an interesting question to ask: Do professional games having K'Sante last significantly longer than those games without K'Sante?

 To answer this question, let's first set up our null and alternative hypothosis.
 We have

 $$
 H_0: \text{Game lengths having or not having K'Sante are the same,}
 $$

 $$
 H_1: \text{Professional game lengths having K'Sante are longer compared with those not having K'Sante.}
 $$

-For this test, we will just use the standard threshold of $\alpha = 0.5$ for the test.
+For this test, we will just use the standard threshold of $$\alpha = 0.5$$ for the test.
 To do this, we will have to conduct a permutation test on the games which have K'Sante and the ones which don't.
 To do that, we create a dataframe with another column which tells whether K'Sante is in the list of champions in that game.
 Here are the first few rows:

 | gameid             |   gamelength | champion  | ksante?   |
 |:-------------------|-------------:|----------:|----------:|